 Explanation: The Hugo Award, named after science fiction editor Hugo Gernsback, has been given since 1953 to honor outstanding science fiction and fantasy works.
 It's one of the most prestigious awards in the genre, voted on by fans at the World Science Fiction Convention.

-18. Which poet wrote "Howl," an influential modernist poem of the Beat Generation?
+13. Who wrote "Howl," an influential poem of the Beat Generation?

 Answer: Allen Ginsberg